geosolutions-it/doc-cread/datapublisher/source/hub/DataPreview.rst

 Hub: Data Preview
 =================

-The C-READ GeoNode web interface is the primary method of interacting with C-READ GeoNode as a user.
-From this interface, one can view and modify existing spatial layers and maps, as well as find information on other C-READ GeoNode users.
+The C-READ hub web interface is the primary method for interacting with the C-READ system as a user.
-Without being logged in, you are limited to read-only access of public layers.
+Using this interface, one can search and view the resources registered in the catalog, such as spatial layers, maps, text documents and gridded data.

+In the C-READ context users are limited to read-only access to all the resources, since the data ingestion will be performed on the data node, implemented by GeoNode and GeoServer.

 Choose a dataset and click on dataset name.